libris/swepub-redux/README.md

 $ pip install -r requirements.txt
 ```

-(Note that at the moment only Python 3.7 has been used for this project, later versions may also work)
+(Note that at the moment only Python 3.6 and 3.7 has been used for this project, later versions may also work)

 ## Pipeline